50,000 Secret Journeys: Controversy

 Speaking in 2013 Masterson wrote “In 1993 I was editor of an RTÉ current affairs series called Tuesday File.
 My brief included commissioning a small number of programmes from independent producers and we advertised for proposals.
 One I chose was submitted by a talented team, Fintan Connolly and Hilary Dully.
-They proposed to interview three woman who had been to London for abortions and who agreed to discuss their experiences.
+They proposed to interview three women who had been to London for abortions and who agreed to discuss their experiences.
 After four years as executive producer of Today Tonight (the Prime Time of its day) I was well familiar with editorial procedures when dealing with sensitive topics.
 Having run the proposal up the relevant flagpoles, I was given the go-ahead to commission the programme.
 It was called 50,000 Secret Journeys.
 The programme-makers did a first-class job.
 The programme was viewed at various stages and, the final version having been cleared, it was scheduled and advertised for transmission on March 29, 1994, at 9.30pm.
 At a very late stage it was pulled, for reasons I did not accept.
 I felt I had let the young filmmakers down.
 I resigned my position.
 The programme, with one very minor cut, was transmitted on October 27 in a much later time slot and followed by a studio discussion chaired by Marian Finucane.
 This could easily have been done on March 29 had anyone so wished.
 The programme could be transmitted today.
 It could merely be renamed 150,000 Secret Journeys.”

 The fact that the abortion narratives of three Irish women were shared in such a public manner on Irish television would have to be noted as a key turning point in abortion discourse in Ireland.
 The open and honest natures of the interviews in 50,000 Secret Journeys about personal experiences of abortion enabled a ‘cultural conversation’ where the media also served as an ‘ongoing participant’.